Veronicka/Scraping/README.md

 1º - I like the car.
 It's 'good', 'beauty' and fast.

 2º - I like the car.
-It's 'good' and 'beauty'.
+It's 'good' and 'fast'.

 3º - I like the car.
-It's 'good' and 'fast'.
+It's 'fast'.

+MY_KEYS is a list of keywords, this list can be attached or create a new one.

+## How use